styladev/widget/README.md

 smaller format, anywhere on your site.
 A story in the widget functions as a teaser and will send the reader directly to the magazine when clicked on.

-Stories can be filtered based on author, tag and category.

 Using the Widget
 -----
 Setting up the widget requires only basic HTML knowledge.
 It's built to adapt